Abdulahi-1/TriviaApp-Part2/README.md

 ## Notes

 I initially struggled with how stack views interacted with constraints and how changes in one view affected others.
-I had to experiment with constraint priorities and spacing.
+To resolve this, I experimented with constraint priorities, adjusted spacing, and used alignment settings in Interface Builder to ensure the layout adapted correctly across different screen sizes.
+The outcome was a clean and responsive UI where questions, answers, and buttons are consistently aligned, making the app easier to navigate and more visually appealing.

 ## License